Scope

 Install cement board or an equivalent moisture-resistant backing material on walls behind tub and shower enclosures composed of tile or panel assemblies with caulked joints.

-- Use an alternate approved product such as fiber-cement, fiber-reinforced gypsum, glass mat gypsum, or fiber mat-reinforced cementitious backer panels.
+- Don't use paper-faced backer board, i.e., paper-faced drywall, behind seamed tub and shower enclosures.
+Instead, use an alternate approved product such as fiber-cement, fiber-reinforced gypsum, glass mat gypsum, or fiber mat-reinforced cementitious backer panels.

 Description

 Moisture management is often thought of in terms of keeping exterior moisture outside of the building envelope.
 However, interior moisture management is just as important, with many of the same consequences if it fails.
-As with water seeping in from outside, unmanaged water inside the home can lead to a host of problems including mold, mildew, air quality issues, and even structural damage.
-Complicating matters are wet areas where water is intentionally brought into the home, such as bathrooms and kitchens.
+As with water seeping in from outside, unmanaged water inside the home or dwelling unit can lead to a host of problems including mold, mildew, air quality issues, and even structural damage.
+Complicating matters are areas where water is intentionally brought into the home, such as bathrooms and kitchens.

 Special protection is needed behind showers and tubs to prevent moisture from seeping into the wall structure.
 Use an appropriate waterproof or moisture-resistant backing material behind grouted tile or stone or segmented plastic or fiberglass tub and shower surrounds.
 Appropriate materials include cement board which has a cementitious core and glass mats on both sides to strengthen the board.
 Equivalent materials include coated glass mat which has a gypsum core with glass fibers sandwiched between fiberglass surface mats and fiber cement which is reinforced with wood fibers.
 Cement board comes in the same standard sheet sizes as regular gypsum board: both are 5 feet wide, which is also the width of a standard tub surround.
 Unless specifically manufactured as a waterproof product, cement board is water resistant but not waterproof.
 You must coat it with a fluid-applied waterproofing or apply a water-resistant barrier behind it that drains (BSC 2009b).
 Paper-faced gypsum board will not prevent moisture penetration and should not be used in wet areas (BSC 2009a).
 Non-paper-faced fiber-reinforced gypsum board, moisture-resistant gypsum board, or “green board” products are also not recommended behind tub surrounds (BSC 2009a).